anjali-ii323/main-ui-fraud-detection/README.md

-Problem : What capability gap are we solving?
-Traditional fraud detection systems act like black-box classifiers, they simply label a message as fraud or safe without explaining why or what’s at stake.
-This creates a major gap.

-No decision reasoning

-No risk evolution

-No financial context

-No learning feedback loop

- We target this gap by building a system that simulates how an intelligent agent actually makes fraud decisions step-by-step, not just the final answer.

-Environment What does the agent do?
-We built a reinforcement learning-style fraud detection environment using OpenEnv principles.
- Agent Interaction Loop
-Message Input → Environment → Agent Action → Reward → Feedback
-What the agent sees (Observation)

-Message text

-Extracted features:

-urgency signals

-suspicious links

-keywords

-sender patterns

-What the agent does (Actions)
-The agent chooses:

-0 → Safe

-1 → Fraud

-2 → Suspicious

- What the agent gets (Reward)
-Reward is based on correctness + financial impact

-Correct fraud detection → high positive reward

-Suspicious classification → partial reward

-Missed fraud → heavy penalty

-Wrong classification → negative reward

-Additionally:

-Detecting fraud → money saved

-Missing fraud → money lost

-Risky case → money at risk

-this makes the environment realistic, not just academic.
- System Architecture
- Backend (FastAPI)

-env.py → environment logic

-reward_engine.py → scoring + financial impact

-models.py → structured outputs

-API:

-POST /reset

-POST /step

-🔹 Frontend (React SaaS UI)

-Input → message, URL, sender

-Calls backend APIs

-Visualizes:

-Risk level

-Confidence

-Signals

-Explanation

-Financial impact

- Important: UI does not generate logic, only displays backend output.

- Results — What changed after training?
-We evaluated two agents:
- Baseline Agent
- Random actions

-Low and unstable rewards

- Trained / Improved Agent

-Learns fraud patterns

-Maximizes reward over time

-More consistent decisions

- Evidence of Learning

-Reward increases over episode

-Fewer missed fraud cases

-Better classification consistency

- This is shown using a reward vs episode graph

-Example
-Input:
-"Win ₹10,000 now!!!
-Click here"

-Before → predicted Safe

-After → predicted Fraud

- Why does this matter?
-This system is relevant for:
- Banks & fintech

-Prevent financial fraud in real-time

- Messaging platforms

-Detect phishing and scam messages

- Cybersecurity systems

-Understand attack patterns, not just detect them

- Key Value
-Unlike traditional systems, this platform provides:

-Explainable AI decisions

-Financial risk visibility

-Sequential reasoning simulation

-Learning-based improvement

- It’s not just detection — it’s decision intelligence

- What we built (simple explanation)
-We built an AI-powered fraud decision environment where:

-An agent analyzes messages step-by-step

-Makes decisions (safe / fraud / suspicious)

-Receives reward based on correctness and financial impact

-Improves over time

-The frontend allows users to interact with this system and visualize:

-reasoning

-risk

-financial consequences
+# AI Fraud Decision Intelligence Platform

+An AI-powered fraud detection environment that goes beyond simple classification — simulating how an intelligent system **reasons, evaluates risk, and makes financially aware decisions** in real time.

+---

+## 🧩 Problem

+Most fraud detection systems behave like black boxes.
+They output *“fraud”* or *“safe”* — but provide no insight into:

+- why the decision was made
+- how risky the situation is
+- what the financial consequences are
+- how the system improves over time

+This lack of transparency limits trust and real-world usability.

+---

+## 🚀 What We Built

+This project introduces a **reinforcement learning–style fraud decision environment**.

+Instead of a static classifier, we simulate an **agent interacting with a dynamic environment**, receiving feedback, and improving decisions over time.

+The system combines:

+- an interactive environment
+- a reward-driven decision process
+- a structured API
+- a premium frontend for visualization

+---

+## 🔄 System Overview
+User Input → Environment → Agent Decision → Reward Engine → Feedback → UI

+### Agent Actions

+- `0 → Safe`
+- `1 → Fraud`
+- `2 → Suspicious`

+---

+## Environment Design

+The environment is built to resemble real-world fraud scenarios.

+### Observations

+The agent receives:
+- message text
+- extracted signals (urgency, links, keywords, sender patterns)

+### Reward Logic

+Decisions are evaluated using both correctness and financial impact:

+- Correct fraud detection → high reward
+- Suspicious classification → partial reward
+- Missed fraud → strong penalty
+- Incorrect classification → negative reward

+### Financial Signals

+Each decision includes:

+- money saved
+- money lost
+- money at risk

+This introduces real-world stakes into the learning process.

+---

+## Backend Architecture

+Built with FastAPI.

+Core components:

+- `env.py` → environment logic
+- `reward_engine.py` → reward + financial computation
+- `models.py` → structured outputs
+- `app.py` → API layer

+### API Endpoints

+- `POST /reset` → initializes a new scenario
+- `POST /step` → applies agent action and returns result
+- `GET /state` → current environment state

+---

+## Frontend Experience

+A multi-page SaaS-style interface designed to visualize decision intelligence.

+Key capabilities:

+- real-time fraud analysis
+- step-by-step reasoning simulation
+- risk and confidence visualization
+- financial impact display
+- training insights dashboard

+The frontend strictly consumes backend responses, no fabricated data.

+---

+## Training & Learning

+We evaluate the system using a simple training setup:

+### Baseline Agent
+- random decision-making
+- inconsistent rewards

+### Improved Agent
+- rule-based decision strategy
+- learns to identify fraud patterns
+- achieves higher and more stable rewards

+---

+## Results

+Training demonstrates clear improvement:

+- increasing reward trend across episodes
+- fewer missed fraud cases
+- more consistent classifications

+This validates that the environment provides **meaningful learning signals**.

+---

+## Why This Matters

+This system is relevant for domains where **decision quality and transparency are critical**:

+- fintech and banking systems
+- phishing and scam detection
+- cybersecurity platforms

+Key advantages:

+- interpretable decision-making
+- visibility into financial risk
+- simulation of real-world fraud scenarios
+- foundation for reinforcement learning research

+---

+## Deployment

+The platform is deployed using a unified architecture:

+- FastAPI backend
+- React frontend
+- Docker-based deployment
+- hosted on Hugging Face Spaces

+---

+## Links

+- Live Demo: <your-link>
+- Training Notebook: <your-colab-link>
+- Demo Video (optional): <your-video-link>

+---

+## Summary

+This project reframes fraud detection as a **decision intelligence problem** rather than a classification task.

+By combining environment simulation, reward-based learning, and explainable outputs, it creates a system that is both technically meaningful and practically relevant.